spacetelescope/mast-aladin-lite/docs/installation.rst

     conda create -n mast-aladin-env python=3.11
     conda activate mast-aladin-env

-2. **Install mast-aladin-lite using pip:**
+2. **Install mast-aladin using pip:**

 - To install the latest development version (includes the most recent updates and fixes):

 .. code-block:: bash

-    pip install git+https://github.com/spacetelescope/mast-aladin-lite --upgrade
+    pip install git+https://github.com/spacetelescope/mast-aladin --upgrade

 - To install the latest stable release

 .. code-block:: bash

-    pip install mast-aladin-lite --upgrade
+    pip install mast-aladin --upgrade

 Setting Up a Local Development Copy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you plan to contribute to mast-aladin-lite or modify the code, follow these steps to set up a local development copy:
+If you plan to contribute to mast-aladin or modify the code, follow these steps to set up a local development copy:

-1. **Fork the mast-aladin-lite repository**
+1. **Fork the mast-aladin repository**

-- Go to the `mast-aladin-lite GitHub repository <https://github.com/spacetelescope/mast-aladin-lite>`_
+- Go to the `mast-aladin GitHub repository <https://github.com/spacetelescope/mast-aladin>`_
 - Click the Fork button.
 - This creates a copy of the repository under your GitHub account.